Fusion rules for V_{L_2}^{S_4}: Basics

 Moreover, $M'$ is irreducible if and only if $M$ is irreducible, and $M'$ and $M$ have the same conformal weights. \begin{definition} A vertex operator algebra $V$ is called $C_2$-cofinite if $V/C_2(V)$ is finite-dimensional, where

 \end{definition}

-\end{definition} From \cite{DLM1}, we know if V is rational, then it has only finitely many irreducible modules. \begin{definition} A vertex operator algebra V is CFT type if $V_n=0$ for all negative n and $V_0=\mathbb{C}1$. \end{definition}
+\end{definition} From \cite{DLM1}, we know if $V$ is rational, then it has only finitely many irreducible modules. \begin{definition} A vertex operator algebra $V$ is CFT type if $V_n=0$ for all negative n and $V_0=\mathbb{C}\mathbf{1}$. \end{definition}